 // Add the new slick-theme.css if you want the default styling

-CodeCrush Immersion Experiences were created to show 8th and 9th-grader, and their mentoring teachers, the world of IT.
+CodeCrush Immersion Experiences were created to show 8th and 9th-graders, and their mentoring teachers, the world of computer science & IT.
 For three days, the UNO College of Information Science and Technology inspires CodeCrushers to take a deeper look at IT through hands-on experiences with emerging fields such as bioinformatics, IT innovation, music technology and cybersecurity.

-You'll meet the IT departments of global corporations, hands-on workshops with cutting edge technology, and visiting the behind-the-scenes of local attractions.
+You'll meet the IT departments of global corporations and visit the behind-the-scenes of local attractions.
 The days will be packed with IS&T students, staff and faculty, and panel discussions with people in the field.

 Due to limited seats, application completion does not guarantee admittance.

-Completed nominations must contain all of the following components:
+Completed applications/nominations must contain all of the following components:

 •A short essay from the student describing the reasons for applying to CodeCrush (250 words)

 •A nomination letter from their teacher (Teachers may nominate as many students as they would like.)